laurencee9/laurencee9/README.md

 ### Hi there 👋

+Unfortunaly, most of my code production is hidden from you in private repos.

+- 🔭 I’m currently working on really exiciting projects with time series forecasting.
+- 📫 How to reach me: edwardl@hectiq.ai

 <!--
 **laurencee9/laurencee9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.